MuxZeroNet/ZeroMux/README.md

 ## Getting Started
 1. Download this repo, or if you prefer, get the pack at [ZeroMux Blog on ZeroNet](http://127.0.0.1:43110/1CiDoBP8RiWziqiBGEd8tQMy66A6fmnw2V/big/bundle/)
 2. Unpack and run `wizard.py`
-3. After you made changes to your file list, put the `loader` folder onto your site.
+3. After you made changes to your file list, put the `loader` folder onto your site, or if you prefer, simply make a symbolic link:

+    `ZeroMux/loader -> data/1YourSite/loader`
 4. Sign and publish.
 Tell your friends to come visit your site.
 5. For instructions of how to configure your ZeroNet site, refer to [ZeroMux Docs on ZeroNet](http://127.0.0.1:43110/1CiDoBP8RiWziqiBGEd8tQMy66A6fmnw2V/big/docs/gentle-intro/) and read more about it.